Applicant Financial Information

 Child Support

-Enter the sum of all child support payments you received.
-Do not include information about any child support payments you made.
+Enter the total amount of child support payments you received.
+Do not include payments you made.
+Submit documentation if you received child support; otherwise, enter “0.”
+For documentation, typed signatures are not accepted.

 Alimony or Spousal Support

-Enter the total alimony or spousal support you received.
+Enter the total amount of alimony or spousal support you received.
 Do not include information about any spousal support payments you made.

-Note: If you indicated that you have already filed your federal tax return, you will not see this question because this income is included in your taxes.
+If you indicated that you have already filed your federal tax return, you will not need to provide this because this income is included in your taxes.

-If you received spousal support payments, you must submit a signed, formal document that details the amount you received last year.
+If you received spousal support payments, you must submit a signed document that details the amount you received last year.
+Typed signatures are not accepted.
 Enter “0” if you did not receive alimony or spousal support.

 Income or Financial Support Received From Other Sources